 ARTICLE IX Amendments.

-These Bylaws shall be reviewed biennially.
+These Bylaws shall be reviewed during the third quarter of each even-numbered year and any

+suggested changes are to be included in the Bylaws Committee mid-year report for Board review at

+the Mid-year Board meeting.”
 They may be amended or repealed by the affirmative vote of two-thirds of the members present and voting at the Annual Meeting provided that written or electronic notice of such proposed amendments shall be sent to the membership at least 30 days prior to the Annual Meeting.

 ARTICLE X Quorum.